leinardi/androidthings-kuman-sm9/README.md

 As far as I know this board i sold only in some bundle for the Raspberry Pi 3 sold by Kuman Ltd or Xiao R Geek Technology Co.Ltd.

-In Europe and US the is part of the kit Kuman SM9 and can be bought on [Amazon](https://www.amazon.com/Kuman-Professional-Raspberry-Electronic-Controlled/dp/B071L7YGXK/) or directly from the [Kuman](http://www.kumantech.com/kuman-4wd-smart-wireless-wifi-rc-video-robot-car-kit-for-raspberry-pi-3-intelligent-robotics8g-sd-card-controlled-by-pc-android-ios-app-sm9_p0386.html) website.
+In Europe and US it is part of the kit Kuman SM9 and can be bought on [Amazon](https://www.amazon.com/Kuman-Professional-Raspberry-Electronic-Controlled/dp/B071L7YGXK/) or directly from the [Kuman](http://www.kumantech.com/kuman-4wd-smart-wireless-wifi-rc-video-robot-car-kit-for-raspberry-pi-3-intelligent-robotics8g-sd-card-controlled-by-pc-android-ios-app-sm9_p0386.html) website.